Guestlogix/glx-pi/README.md

 This app is deployed best using Heroku.

->NOTE: Ensure that the custom buildpack - [heroku-buildpack-python-node](https://github.com/tardyp/heroku-buildpack-python-node) is used.
+> NOTE: Ensure that the both the Nodejs and Python buildpacks are used.